darrenks/nibbles/docs/tutorial_basics.md

 **Note:** If you need a DeBruijn index > 3, then preceding an identifier with a `;` adds 3 for each `;`.
 E.g. `;;@` is DeBruijn index 8.

-**Note:** Using DeBruijn indices on more complicated programs can become extremely tedious, so Nibbles also supports explicit lambdas with identifiers in the literate form.
-They are automatically converted to their equivalent DeBruijn indices.
+**Tip:** Using DeBruijn indices on more complicated programs can become extremely tedious, so Nibbles also supports explicit lambdas with identifiers in the literate form.
 Just put a `\` followed by the names of the identifiers you wish to use.
-This will be automatically converted to DeBruijns for conversion to binary.
-For example:
+This will be automatically converted to DeBruijns during conversion to binary.
+For example this program will generate the same binary code as the earlier example:

 	/,3 \element accum
 		+accum element